 ´Sorry!´ Lilly cried out.

 She reached in her pocket, found a handkerchief, bent down and removed the unattractive candy from the gate.
 Mia got a fit of the giggles but was quickly cured when the gate slowly opened.

-Both girls had seen too many films not to know what that meant.
+Both girls had seen too many films not to know what it meant.

 They looked at each other, grabbed their vehicles and ran.

 A few hours after her lucky escape, Mia was doing the dishes with her mother.

 Helen looked at her daughter, who was focusing on drying a glass.

 She had told the story several times over the years, but she felt that this time she'd had to be more careful.
 It was all right for Mia to be interested in her father, but she couldn't allow her little girl's curiosity to extend to her too.

 ´Well,´ she started, ´I was at college and a friend of mine, Gabriella -´

 ´Yeah, giggling Gabriella.
 You should have heard her Mia, that girl would start giggling and whether you liked it or not, you just had to join her.
 It was horrible!
 GG told me that there were some new students from Europe.
 She wanted to welcome them, but she needed back-up, so I accompanied her.´